 Since Canada has universal healthcare, this is reflected in the number of Canadians who have supplementary health insurance.
 According to Statista, approximately 26 million Canadians have health insurance and 22 million have life insurance.

-82% of life insurance policies in Canada are purchased privately through an advisor or an agent, the remaining 18% are plans which are secured by employers.
+82% of life insurance policies in Canada are purchased privately through an advisor or an agent, the remaining 18% are plans that are secured by employers.
 In 2020, according to CLHIA, the average protection per household from life insurance was $422,000.

 In 2019, life and health insurers in Canada paid out $103 billion in benefits.
 The majority, $53.3 billion were paid out as retirement annuity payments. $38.1 billion were paid to policyholders in health benefits and life insurance benefits amounted to $12.1 billion.